 John Steinbeck, Once There Was A War

-Fortunate Son is not a novel about war in the usual sense.
-Fortunate Son is an attempt to show the chaos of the domestic culture of the 1960s and the clash between the generations that effected significant changes in American culture.
+The Leaves Are Full of Children is not a novel about war in the usual sense.
+It is an attempt to show the chaos of the domestic culture of the 1960s and the clash between the generations that effected significant changes in American culture.
 For me, that clash was, in effect, the second front of the Vietnam War.
-However, Fortunate Son is not a book about the War itself: there are no scenes in Vietnam; the War is, in essence, a character in the novel – an unwelcome guest at everyone’s dinner table who refuses to leave.
+However, it is not a book about the War itself: there are no scenes in Vietnam; the War is, in essence, a character in the novel – an unwelcome guest at everyone’s dinner table who refuses to leave.

 The Vietnam War was a defining factor in the lives of so many of my age, as defining a factor as the politics of assassination (John F. Kennedy, Martin Luther King, jr., Robert Kennedy), the Cuban Missile Crisis, the birth of rock-and-roll, the invention and initial sale of birth control pills, the transition from a lazy-Sunday-abed culture in which everyone was cocooned in safety to the firestorm of the late 1960s and early 1970s.
 But even amid this crazy quilt of change, the War stood out, for it was a personally intrusive defining factor – one which reached out and grabbed every male of a certain age by the short hairs, one which affected the lives of every woman of a certain age because of the terrors of conscription.

-Fortunate Son’s Sahaptin Valley was subject to the turmoil of that War, and it must be judged in the context of that time.
-Fortunate Son is about the interaction of Valley culture with that War.
+Sahaptin Valley, the fictional setting for The Leaves Are Full of Children was subject to the turmoil of that War, and it must be judged in the context of that time.
+It is about the interaction of Valley culture with that War.
 It will be up to the reader to judge how well the Valley’s culture performed.

 The post entitled “Mise-en-Scene” is offered here to set the stage; it no longer appears in the book, because I could not find a proper place for it that did not interrupt the narrative flow.
 It is my voice.
 Some won’t like it; some may.
 The choice is up to you.